 Places to Stay on the North Shore of Kauai

 There you have it – your ultimate guide to the gorgeous island of Kauai!
-Can’t wait to help you plan your Hawaiian elopement in this slice of paradise.
+Whether you are eloping in Kauai or having an intimate wedding in Kauai, I can’t wait to help you plan your Hawaiian elopement in this slice of paradise.
+Let’s get started!

 Amber and Ronnie came all the way from California to get married in Hawaii!
 This Big Island wedding was such a special event.